 By Stuart Archer, CEO, Oceans Healthcare

-President Donald Trump’s recent creation of a task force to address veteran suicide puts a national spotlight on a staggering problem: how and if our active duty military and veteran populations receive the mental health treatment they need.
+This group’s efforts shine a national spotlight on a staggering problem: how and if our active duty military and veteran populations receive the mental health treatment they need.

 Our country has been struggling to find solutions to the lack of high-quality mental health care options for our nation’s heroes.
 It’s an issue I prioritized when I became CEO of Oceans Healthcare and our hospital teams have worked hard to address.
 Treating military members and veterans has been part of the Oceans Healthcare framework since our foundation in 2004.
 Many of our hospitals serve communities near military bases and we have worked diligently with other local providers and community groups to expand our services to address the needs of servicemembers.

 Members of the armed forces can face unique behavioral health challenges such as combat-related post-traumatic stress and depression due to long separation from friends and family.
 While PTSD, depression and isolation are not exclusive to servicemembers, those who have served often exhibit symptoms and behaviors differently from their civilian counterparts.
 At Oceans, we developed a special program aimed at treating these military members’ unique needs.

 In 2018, we launched Oceans Healthcare’s Support Through Active Recovery (STAR) program in response to the growing need within our communities.
 STAR℠ offers inpatient and intensive outpatient programs to address combat-related PTSD, military sexual trauma, substance use disorder with co-occurring behavioral conditions and other behavioral illnesses.
 STAR is different from civilian treatment programs, from the content and focus of therapy sessions to the highly structured daily schedule and coordination with on-base or Veteran’s Affairs personnel.